Returning to LSE

 The first email will be sent at least eight weeks in advance of your return to:

-• Signpost those students who will need a new CAS and Student visa to resume their studies to the correct information to obtain their visas on time for their return.
+• signpost students who will need a new CAS and student visa to the correct information to obtain their visas on time for their return.

 The second email will be sent to you by the Student Advice and Engagement Team at the point that online pre-enrolment opens for you.
-You can still seek advice on whether a return to your studies is the right option for you at this time, but we would anticipate Student visa holders should already be making progress on their new Student visa application.
+You can still seek advice on whether a return to your studies is the right option for you at this time, but we anticipate student visa holders should already be making progress on their new student visa application.

 Returning from interruption